dm2912/Crystal/README.md

 + Slim down all artwork to EmuElec only
 + Alt logo's complete (all white bordered)

+20/9/20
++ redid system views (carousel, horizontal and vertical menus), smaller logos
++ added alternate views for all system views with system logo instead of text

 To do

 + Making help and rating consistent between views in library